ttyoma/Trivia.NET/README.md

 Note: Feel free to modify the existing configs/add your own JSON configs to play around with the program.
 (See Configuration Notes for more info)

 ## Context
 This project was originally developed as part of a university networking assignment for INFO1112 Computing 1B OS and Network Platforms.
 As such, this implementation has some design choices that adhere to the assignment specifications.
-This repository has been cleaned of any private specifications, and the assignment specifications are NOT attached as per university rules.
-This project is solely for learning, experimentation and portfolio demonstration.
+This repository has been cleaned and contains only the public implementation.
+Private course materials have been intentionally omitted in accordance with university policies.
+This project is solely for learning, experimentation, and portfolio demonstration.

 ## Design Assumptions